-Can Mold Cause a Skin Rash?
+Can Mold Exposure Cause a Skin Rash?

 The air inside your home is full of all sorts of pollen, dust, fungi, and types of mold (outdoor mold).
 These outside contaminants make their way inside through open doors, windows, and vents.
 Avoiding mold is difficult and allergies to molds are very common.